ropensci/bowerbird/README.md

 -   `no_parent=TRUE` prevents `wget` from ascending to a parent directory during its recursion process, because if it did so it would likely be downloading files that are not part of the data set that we want (this is `TRUE` by default).

-#### wget gotchas and tips, including resolving recursive download issues
+#### wget tips and tricks, including resolving recursive download issues

 Recursive download not working as expected, or other `wget` oddities?